Home » Important Question » Rational Numbers

-In Mathematics, Rational Numbers are is a type of number that can be represented in the form of p/q, where p and q can be any integer and q is not equal to zero.
-Thus, natural numbers, whole numbers, integers, fractions of integers, and decimals are all examples of rational numbers.
-Let us know more about rational numbers, their types and properties, the difference between rational and irrational numbers, and examples in this article.
+In Mathematics, Rational Numbers are a type of number that can be represented in the form of p/q, where p and q can be any integer and q is not equal to zero.
+Thus, natural numbers, whole numbers, integers, fractions of integers, and decimals are all examples of such numbers.
+Let us know more about rational numbers, their types and properties, the difference between rational and irrational, and examples in this article.

 Rational Numbers Definition

 A rational number is any number that can be expressed as p/q, where q is not equal to 0.
-In other words, any fraction that has an integer denominator and numerator and a denominator that is not zero fall into the category of rational numbers.
-Some Examples of Rational Numbers are 1/6, 2/4, 1/3,4/7, etc
+In other words, any fraction that has an integer denominator and numerator and a denominator that is not zero falls into the category of rational numbers.
+Some Examples are 1/6, 2/4, 1/3,4/7, etc

 Rational Numbers Meaning